LayeredInsight/backup_db_containers/README.md

 ...and then review the constants set in each to see if they fit your needs or need any modification.

+After you're set up, running backup_mysql_containers.sh will find a list of containers, copy backup_mysql_databases.sh into it, and then run backups as necessary, cleaning up afterwards.

+When all's said and done, backups will be placed in $LOCAL_BACKUP_DIR, which is /data01/backups by default.

+Old backups will be deleted - the default value is backups older than 30 days.

 ## Scheduling
 For the moment, the periodical execution of the backup scripts is left as an exercise for the reader.
 I'm currently using a cronjob